Last Updated on December 5, 2022 by rudyooms

 So how are we going to do this?
 I will try to guide you through the whole setup, step by step.

-The first thing we need to do to start securing your Tenant is configuring your Conditional Access (CA) rules and creating some nice compliance policies.
+The first thing we need to do to start securing your Tenant is configure your Conditional Access (CA) rules and create some nice compliance policies.

 - 1. Compliance